Msgr. Daniel Trapp

 Monsignor Daniel Trapp was born in Detroit, Michigan on January 14, 1958.

-He has taught at Sacred Heart Major Seminary's School of Theology since 1989, directed the Archdiocesan Office of Catechetics for three years, and has been a pastor of parishes in the City of Detroit since 1991.
-He has been pastor of SS Augustine and Monica parish since 1996.
+Msgr.
+Trapp has taught at Sacred Heart Major Seminary's School of Theology since 1989, directed the Archdiocesan Office of Catechetics for three years, and has been pastor of St. Augustine/St. Monica parish since 1996.
 He has served as Spiritual Director of the School of Theology since 1995 and leads Sacred Heart Major Seminary Desert Formation Program to the Holy Land and Western Europe.

-He has preached numerous retreats and seminars for priests, seminarians, and laity.
-Father Trapp has formerly served as the President of Southwest Detroit Historical Society, 1993-1998, President of the Federation of Seminary Spiritual Directors, 1997-1998, member of the Archdiocese of Detroit Presbyteral Council, 1997-1999, member of the Board of Directors of the Institute for Priestly Formation, Creighton University, 2000, and member of the Institute for Priestly Formation team workshops on celibacy.
-He is currently serving as the president of the Federation of Seminary Spiritual Directors.
+Father has preached numerous retreats and seminars for priests, seminarians, and laity.
+Father Trapp served as the President of the Federation of Seminary Spiritual Directors, 2007-2013, was a member of the Archdiocese of Detroit Presbyteral Council, and currently serves on the Mission Advisory Council of the Institute for Priestly Formation, Creighton University.

-In addition to his responsibilities as spiritual director and associate professor of theology in the School of Theology, he has served the institution on the M.Div.
+In addition to his responsibilities as spiritual director and associate professor of theology in the School of Theology, he has served the institution on the Faculty Concerns Committee, the M.Div.
 Degree Committee, M.Div.
 Admissions Committee and the Priestly Formation Team.